MailTape/MailTape-v1/_posts/2014-03-30-Catching-Flies.md

 We asked few people around us, no one seemed to know him but everyone was looking at each other asking **"**Who's that guy, that's sweet !**"**.
 Peacefully, he did an impressive live.
 If you come across him, we highly recommend !

 # ...
 To a morning selection
+We thought he would be a perfect guest for a morning selection, hope you'll enjoy.

 ## Fatima feat.
 Floating Points - Mind
 **"**Wicked track, a perfect start to Sunday mornings.
 The tune is produced by Floating Points...
 Floating points & Fatima = Killer combo!
 Check out the EP he produced for her called **‘**Follow You.**’****"**